OVERVIEW OF THE DISCUSSION

 Tried and tested strategies to improve customer profitability

-By Leon Bailey-Green, Founder and Director, Upper Clash
+By Leon Bailey-Green, Director, Upper Clash

 The road to profitability – and the strategy for staying there – is unique to every fashion and beauty brand.
 Other than early stage losses, there is no profitability normal.